Berbers I

 If I construct 4 buildings on one desert hex, what do I pay?

 You pay the full cost except wood.
-For 4 buildings, you would pay 4 stone and 20 coins, but no wood.
-The ability removes the wood cost for any number of structures built on desert, not just one.
+For 4 buildings you would pay 4 stone and 20 coins, but no wood.
+The ability removes the wood cost for any number of structures built on desert.

 Can I look at the central province tile with the scouting ability?

 Yes.
 You may secretly look at any 3 unexplored provinces, including the central one.
-However, when swapping two tiles, you cannot swap the central province — only look at it.
+However, when swapping two tiles, you cannot swap the central province.

-Does my army get +2 strength in a City built on a desert hex?
+Does my army get the desert strength bonus in a City built on desert?

 No. A City completely changes the terrain type of its hex.
-Your army would not receive the desert strength bonus while in a City, even if that City was built on desert.
+Your army does not receive the desert bonus while in a City, even if it was built on desert.

-Does my army get +2 strength in a Castle built on a desert hex?
+Does my army get the desert strength bonus in a Castle built on desert?

 Yes.
-A Castle does not change the terrain type — it sits on top of the existing terrain.
-Your army in such a Castle would have at least +4 strength: +2 from the Castle and +2 from the desert.
+A Castle does not change the terrain type.
+Your army in such a Castle would have at least +3 strength: +2 from the Castle and +1 from the desert bonus.

-Yes.
-Your starting City is adjacent to a sea hex, so it qualifies.
-You gain 1 resource for each of your Cities adjacent to a sea, including your starting City.
+Yes, provided it is adjacent to a sea hex.
+You gain 1 resource for each of your cities adjacent to sea, including your starting city.